ujaehrig/oauth2/topics/02-introduction/PITCHME.md

 # Why?

 @ul
-- Security for calls between services in a distributed system @note[no single security context like in a monolith]
-    - make sure only known services (http clients) can access service endpoints
+- Distributed systems need a security layer @note[no single security context like in a monolith, making sure only allowed services can access each other]
 - A standardized (RFC6749) framework

 @ulend

 +++
-# Terms & Definitions
+# Terms

-## Players
+### @css[transition] Players
 @ul

 - Resource Owner @note[An entity capable of granting access to a protected resource.
 E.g. the end-user]